jclatigay/frontend-task/README.md

 ## Features

 - Automatically fetches data 15 times from the Bored API
+- Data is cached for 1 minute to minimize API requests and maintain data availability
 - Displays fetched data in a table format
 - Download options:
   - Download as JSON file